carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ```
 {: .language-python}

-> ## Random Number Generation
-> In the preceding code, random numbers are conveniently generated using the
-> built-in capabilities of NumPy.
-In general, random-number generation is
-> difficult to do well, it's easy to accidentally introduce correlations into
-> the generated sequence.
-> * Discuss why generating high quality random numbers might be difficult.
-> * Is the quality of random numbers generated sufficient for estimating &#960;
-> in this implementation?
-> * Can you find information online on standards bodies that assess algorithms
-> that generate high quality pseudo random numbers?
-{: .discussion }

 Next, we create a main function to call the `inside_circle` function and
 calculate &#960; from its returned result.
 See [Programming with Python: Command-Line Programs](